GoogleCloudPlatform/esp-v2/doc/apiproxy-on-cloudrun.md

 ## Testing the API

-Now you can sent request to the backend service through the ESP V2:
+Now you can sent request to the backend service through the ESPv2:

 ```
 curl https://PROXY_SERVICE_URL/shelves